Disclosures and subpoenas

 Subpoenas

-A subpoena is a written order from the court that tells a person to:
+A subpoena is a written order from the court that tells a person to do one of the following:

 • give evidence